wso2/docs-is/en/docs/using-wso2-identity-server/configuring-transport-level-security.md

 The transport level security protocol of the Tomcat server is configured in the `         <PRODUCT_HOME>/conf/tomcat/catalina-server.xml        ` file.
 Note that the ss `         Lprotocol        ` attribute is set to "TLS" by default.

-See the following topics for detailed configuration options:
+See the following topics for detailed configuration options.

--   [Testing SSL version 3 configuration for the Identity Server](#ConfiguringTransportLevelSecurity-TestingSSLversion3configurationfortheIdentityServer)
--   [Disable weak ciphers in Carbon server](#ConfiguringTransportLevelSecurity-DisableweakciphersinCarbonserver)

 ### Testing SSL version 3 configuration for the Identity Server